kochavalabs/xchng-solidity/README.md

 The compiled artifacts will be placed under `prject_root_dir/build/contracts/`

-**Note** Truffle expects contracts to be located at `project_root_dir/contracts`
+**Note** : Truffle expects contracts to be located at `project_root_dir/contracts`

 ## Migrating contracts with Truffle

-To deploy/migrate contracts to a local ganache instances run `truffle migrate --network ganache` from the project root dir.
+To deploy/migrate contracts to a local ganache instance run `truffle migrate --network ganache` from the project root dir.

 ## Running test with Truffle